 Instructions

-- In a large bowl, whisk together buckwheat flour, baking powder, cinnamon, nutmeg and sea salt.
+- In mixing bowl, start by whisking the dry ingredients, including buckwheat flour, baking powder, cinnamon, nutmeg and sea salt.

-- Gently mix in whisked egg, non-dairy milk, maple syrup and diced apples, careful not to over mix batter.
+- Gently mix the whisked egg, non-dairy milk, maple syrup and diced apples into flour mixture, careful not to over mix batter.

-- Warm the frying pan or griddle on med-low heat and add a little coconut oil to prevent sticking, about 1 teaspoon.
+- Warm the frying pan or griddle on med-low heat and add a dash of coconut oil to prevent sticking, about 1 teaspoon.

 Diced Maple Apples: